kalleknast/BindingAffinity/README.md

  2) Split on drugs, where the data is split on the unique drugs so that only proteins occur in both partitions, not drugs.
  3) Split on proteins, where the data is split on the unique proteins so that only drugs occur in both partitions, not drugs.
 Splitting on unique drugs and proteins is not feasible since it requires excluding all pairs made up of a drug from one partition and a protein from the other (thus losing a lot of data).

 What strategy to use depends on how the model is intended to be used.
 When using strategy 1) the performance is only relevant to drugs and proteins already present in the training set.
 This seems unrealistic for practical applications.
+For example, when predicting the binding affinity of a NEW drug.
 With strategy 2) (or 3)), the performance is relevant to situations where the drug (or protein) was not present in the training set, but the protein (or drug) was.
 This seems more realistic.

 The performance depends strongly on the chosen method.
 See, for example, the difference between [DeepDTA models](https://arxiv.org/abs/1801.10193) fitted and evaluated on data split by strategies 1) and 2).